dalyIsaac/gitlab-ci-template/README.md

 });
 ```

+Also see [job/example-job.mts](job/example-job.mts) for a complete example.

 ## Squawk

-Squawk is a merge request quality gate system that enforces a series of checks before and after a merge request is approved.
+[Squawk](job/squawk/squawk-job.mts) is a merge request quality gate system that enforces a series of checks before and after a merge request is approved.

 ### Features